knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 either man or woman, "she" or "he," and your genetic makeup biologically forbids you from being anything but one of two genders.

 But the world is changing.
-Increasingly, individuals---especially from younger generations---are bucking the gender binary.
+Increasingly, individuals&mdash;especially from younger generations&mdash;are bucking the gender binary.
 Their self-identification as either nonbinary or genderqueer, and use of pronouns including "they" and "ze," means they experience their gender identity as falling outside the categories of man and woman.
-The same goes for sexual identity---an individual's orientation can be more than just the dyad of heterosexual or homosexual preferences.
+The same goes for sexual identity&mdash;an individual's orientation can be more than just the dyad of heterosexual or homosexual preferences.
 Accordingly, many have begun to verbalize their attractions to people regardless of gender.